Scenario: AVD — Enclave in Existing Tenant

 Conditional Access Policies

-Enable all policies in Report Only before switching to Enforce.
-Enforcing E002 before CSA tags are assigned to session hosts will lock enclave users out of Office 365.
+Enable all CA policies in Report Only before switching to Enforce.
+Enforcing B011 before extension attribute tags are assigned to session hosts will lock enclave users out of all cloud apps.
 Validate each policy in CA sign-in logs before enforcing.
+Similarly, enable DLP policies in Test mode before switching to Turn it on right away.

 Users: